9brada6/tabs-with-posts/development.md

 disable admin privilege.

 - Bug: If we make a most rated posts(ordered), (or most viewed), then we disable the plugin, the tab will display but the contents not.
 (If there are no posts, then display a message).
 Aka Display a tab only if the content exist.

+- Add in documentation to switch to another plugin if YASR plugin is used to get most rated posts.

 - ### TODO Manual Tests